LIVING TRUST ATTORNEY ORANGE COUNTY – LEGAL ADVICE & FINANCIAL LAW EXPERT IN OC

 Generally, an Advance Health Care Directive is a document under which you give instructions about your own health care; you name someone else to make health care decisions for you, in the event that you cannot make them yourself; and you set forth your wishes regarding the administration of life support in the event that you are, for example, in a coma or persistent vegetative state.
 As with the other documents we have discussed, the Advance Health Care Directive is an extremely important component of your overall estate plan.
 Looking for a medi cal planning lawyer?

 It is impossible to know whether a Living Trust based estate plan is drafted properly and comprehensively without reviewing the documents themselves.
-In order to assure maximum protection, this review should be conducted by a trust attorney in Orange County, CA with a superior level of competence in “comprehensive” estate and long-term care planning procedures.
+In order to assure maximum protection, this review should be conducted by a living trust attorney in Orange County, CA with a superior level of competence in “comprehensive” estate and long-term care planning procedures.
 Many couples and individuals who already think they are “protected” under their current plan, may have significant deficiencies.
 Unless these defects are corrected BEFORE problems arise, serious consequences could follow.

 Thomas L. McKenzie, an Orange County trust attorney, gives a personal guarantee to all of his clients, that each and every Living Trust, Durable Power of Attorney and other estate planning document, is PERSONALLY drafted by him in accordance with your unique circumstances.